- News & Views

 Throughout the year, we will be addressing the “how” of purpose through the insights, research, and findings from dozens of Purpose Collaborative members.
 What purpose-related question or trend do you want to see covered?
 Tweet @cc_onpurpose

-The Purpose Collaborative is a collective of 37 companies, including over 400 purpose experts whose mission is to partner with organizations to identify, accelerate and amplify their purpose, CSR and sustainability commitments.
-The Purpose Collaborative is led by Carol Cone, regarded as one of the founders of the purpose movement in the early 1980s.
+The Purpose Collaborative, led by Carol Cone, is a collective of 37 companies, including over 400 purpose experts whose mission is to partner with organizations to identify, accelerate and amplify their purpose, CSR and sustainability commitments.